blueskysolarracing/databrief/README.md

 ### Dumping a Dataclass to Bytes

-To serialize a dataclass instance to bytes, use the `dump` function:
+To serialize a dataclass instance to bytes with specific integer and floating point sizes, use the `dump` function:

 ```python
 from databrief import dump